hbctraining/variant_analysis/lessons/11_IGV.md

 - Open VCF files in IGV
 - Load additional tracks in IGV
-- Perform basic tasks in IGV, such as renaming tracks, resizing tracks and navigating to different regions
+- Perform basic tasks in IGV, such as renaming tracks, resizing tracks, and navigating to different regions
-- Saving an IGV session and opening a saved IGV session
+- Save an IGV session and open a saved IGV session

 ## Downloading our VCF file with FileZilla